ddobric/neocortexapi/source/Documentation/htm-classifier.md

 -------------- 7 ---------------
 ~~~

+When predicting (GetPredcitedInputValues), the classifier is traversing through hash values of all memorized SDRs (lines 93-101) and tries to match the best ones, that matches with the highest number of bits in the SDR.
+Finally, the classifier returns the array of best-matching inputs.
+The argument *howMany* defines the wanted number of top predictions that should be considered in the predicted list from the HTM Classifier (see lines 81-84 and 102-105).

 Once the classifier has learnt the sequence (code omitted), you can write the inferring (prediction) code.
 The following example illustrates this.
 The method *InputSequence* requires the user to input a few sequence elements.
-The following method is implementing prediction.
+The following code-snippet shows an exaple that implements the prediction.

 ~~~csharp
        private static void Predict(int input, bool learn, CortexLayer<object, object> layer1, HtmClassifier<string, ComputeCycle> cls)
         {